-Refrigerants, ESG, and the concept of Double Materiality
+Refrigerants, ESG Reporting, and Double Materiality

 The concept of Double Materiality is a carbon accounting practice that is an extension of the concept of financial materiality.
 Financial materiality is about reporting information that is material to a company.
 Double Materiality corresponds with Financial materiality as it standardizes the carbon reporting practices related to reporting emissions and the impact climate has on your business.